 - Cook at Home: Preparing your own meals is usually cheaper than dining out.

-- Find Part-Time Work: On-campus or nearby jobs can help cover living costs.
+- Find Part-Time Work: While studying, students can explore part-time jobs.
+On-campus or nearby employment opportunities can help cover living costs in Chicago.

 Chicago is an exciting city with many opportunities, and while the cost of living is relatively high, students can navigate expenses with intelligent budgeting and lifestyle adjustments.
 Balancing your finances effectively will help you thoroughly enjoy the experience of studying in this vibrant city.
 For booking the best student accommodation abroad to start your study abroad experience you can contact Fly Homes at 1800572118.